peru Logistics and Travel Information

 Please make a copy or take a photo of your passport and email it to yourself so you have one on file.

 When arriving in Peru, you will go through Immigration and Customs.
 We will let you know where to meet your group and shuttle to get transported to the retreat center.

 We recommend arriving by morning or mid-day on the start of the retreat as we will start that evening.
 We will finish on the last day by the early afternoon.
 It is great to come early or stay later if you have the time - especially if you want to check out Machu Picchu!
 There are also plenty of boutique hotels and AirBnBs to stay at.

 Flight Information and Ground Transportation

 Fly into the Cusco airport (CUZ).
-If you arrive on the day the retreat starts.
-We will have shuttles from Cusco to the retreat center set up on the start date of the retreat.
+We will have shuttles from Cusco to the retreat center arranged on the start date of the retreat.

 IN CASE OF TROUBLES ON DAY OF TRAVEL

 Should you have flight delays or other troubles on the day of travel, contact Kori Zornes as soon as possible.